-Netflix’s Wednesday Is a Lesson in ‘Paying Homage’ Without Plagiarizing
+Netflix’s Wednesday Is a Lesson in Paying Homage While Adapting to the Times

 ‘The Marvelous Mrs. Maisel’ Shows How Society Dismisses Women As ‘Failures’ for Each Career Setback

-Given the innumerable threads of nostalgia– including casting Christina Ricci, the former Wednesday Addams, in the role of the antagonist — that Wednesday‘s makers attempted to pull at, it’s a miracle the show still managed to have original storyline.
+Given the innumerable threads of nostalgia — including casting Christina Ricci, the former Wednesday Addams, in the role of the antagonist — that Wednesday‘s makers attempted to pull at, it’s a miracle the show still managed to have an original storyline.
 The murder, mystery, suspense, jumpscare, drama, and even wholesomeness — much to Wednesday’s distaste, surely — were all excellent in their own right.
-But what took the moldy, cyanide-laced cake was the show being strongly rooted in the present — not just by embedding the technology-driven lifestyle of today into its narrative, but also by being aware of the social justice issues plaguing modern society.
-Wednesday’s battle against masculine, white supremacy speaks to the show’s refusal to shy away from polarizing accounts.
+But what took the (moldy, cyanide-laced) cake was the show being strongly rooted in the present — not just by embedding the technology-driven lifestyle of today into its narrative, but also by being aware of the social justice issues plaguing modern society.
+Wednesday’s battle against the masculine, white supremacy speaks to the show’s refusal to shy away from polarizing accounts.

 Interestingly, the show didn’t go on to make grand displays of woke-ness — in fact, its “aware” moments were often subtle, validating the struggles that many of its viewers have probably undergone, without pretending to be their savior.
 In fact, in the grand scheme of the narrative, many might even forget these threads existed, but for people like me — whose woes the story endeavored to acknowledge — they’ll, perhaps, remain everlasting moments of recall.